flyingcakes85/blog/_posts/2021-07-21-generating-combinations.md

 This code is a direct implementation of the algorithm I shared above.
 The part that increments the neighbors by 1 has been extracted to its own function called `increment_neighbor`.

-You might ask, why are there two functions named `next_combination`, one with a preceeding underscore.
+You might ask, why are there two functions named `next_combination`, one with a preceding underscore.
 The goal of a good interface is to be as simple as possible.
 In the recursive function, we initially call it with `idx = r - 1`.
 For a programmer reusing our function, it may be tedious to pass the fourth parameter, when it can be simply deduced from the third second one.

 So, we create a helper function that takes the three required parameters and calls the original recursive function with fourth parameter set.